GaloisInc/saw-training/HMAC.rst

 With this (and the analogous changes not shown here for brevity), the specifications have been updated to account for the changes to the implementation.
-As before, you are encouraged to look at the complete diff between ``HMAC_old.saw`` and ``HMAC_new.saw`` to develop a more complete understanding of what a proof maintenance task entails.
+As before, you are encouraged to look at the diff between ``HMAC_old.saw`` and ``HMAC_new.saw`` to develop a more complete understanding of what a proof maintenance task entails.